 A TRAILERABLE MINI-YACHT

 In a single phrase, the PAINE 15 is “A TRAILERABLE MINI-YACHT.”
 The yacht is light enough to be easily trailed behind a moderate sized automobile—no truck or SUV or surge brakes are required.
-Or of course it can live on your mooring or boat hoist.
+Or of course it can live on your mooring or boat hoist, or in a slip.
 A custom-fitted galvanized trailer with integral tongue-extender makes launching and retrieving a snap.
 The carbon fiber mast requires no stays and is simply swung up into place just as is done on the original H12, excepting that the rigging-less carbon fiber mast weighs one third as much!
 She is virtually impossible to capsize, and easy to sail mile after mile without athletic ability.
 You sit “in” her, not “on” her, and there is no need for “hiking out”—you sit on bench seats with properly angled seatbacks (coamings) at just the right height.
 In enough wind, of course, she could be swamped but has forward and aft flotation tanks to keep her afloat.
 And in the off-season she fits right into your garage where you can perform the yearly maintenance yourself at near negligible expense, and proudly show her off to your dinner-guests.